mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 balancing API of the cloud controller for an NSX-T environment.

 **To activate the load balancer support, the environment variable `ENABLE_ALPHA_NSXT_LB` must be set**.
-Additionally the command line flag `--cluster-id` have to be set to enable periodical cleanup.
+Additionally the command line flag `--cluster-name` have to be set to enable periodical cleanup.

 The basic assumption is that all nodes are bound to a logical tier1 router.